suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 ## Problem Statement

 __Telephone__ company, also known as __telco__, is a telecommunications provider that provides services such as __telephony__ and __data communications access__.
-They are responsible for providing the phone services to people in different parts of __The United States of America__.
+They are responsible for providing phone services to people in different parts of __The United States of America__.
 What makes things interesting is that there are a lot of customers who use communication services from Telco.
 There are customers who also opt for other services such as __TV Streaming__ and __movies streaming__.
-Telco is at present not able to accurately predict whether a given customer who subscribes to the service is willing to churn (leave the service) or not.
-If they could know with a good accuracy, they would be able to come up with plans and services to those users who are willing to leave the service respectively.
+The telco is at present not able to accurately predict whether a given customer who subscribes to the service is willing to churn (leave the service) or not.
+If they could know with good accuracy, they would be able to come up with plans and services for those users who are willing to leave the service respectively.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Images/Telco%20Customer%20Churn%20Background%20Image.jpg" />

 ## Machine Learning and Data Science

 Since __Telco__ gets a lot of customers who __subscribe__ to their service, it is handy if we are able to predict whether a __customer__ is going to __churn (leave the service)__ within a span of a few days.
-Furthermore, it would be great if we could consider factors which are __influential__ in the churn of customers such as the __type of billing__, __age__ and whether they have a __partner or not__.
+Furthermore, it would be great if we could consider factors that are __influential__ in the churn of customers such as the __type of billing__, __age__ and whether they have a __partner or not__.
 After taking a look at these factors and many others which influence customer churn, they might come up with plans that ensure customers do not leave their services.

 ## Exploratory Data Analysis (EDA)

-* Based on the __exploratory data analysis (EDA)__, it was found that the monthly charges for customers is highly correlated with whether the customers opted for fiber optic connection.
+* Based on the __exploratory data analysis (EDA)__, it was found that the monthly charges for customers are highly correlated with whether the customers opted for a fiber optic connection.
 * A large proportion of customers opted for __month-to-month__ contracts rather than __year-long__ or __two-year__ long contracts respectively.
 * Monthly charges are correlated with whether a person is a __senior__ or not.
 Therefore, this gives us a good insight that senior citizens are likely going to be enrolling in other services such as __movies streaming services__ and __internet services__ respectively.
 * Based on the plots, it was seen that device protection plans led to a significant increase in the monthly charges as well.